Mass octupole and current quadrupole corrections to gravitational wave emission from close hyperbolic encounters: Power emission and total energy emitted at different orders

-As an example, in Fig.~\ref{fig:pows} we show the logarithmic ratios of the power of octupole and the quadrupole current with respect to that of the quadrupole by fixing the eccentricity $e=2$ for various values of the parameter $R$ and as a function of the angle of the orbit $\phi$.
-These ratios only depend on $R$, $e$, and $\phi$, and as can be seen, the ratios depend strongly on $R$, the ratio of the periapsis distance $r_\mathrm{min}$ to the Schwarzschild radius $r_s$.
-For small values of $R$, the semi-Keplerian approximation breaks down, while for $R>10$ it seems the octupole and quadrupole current are subdominant to the quadrupole as expected.
-Also, from the two, the contribution of the octupole is roughly one order of magnitude larger than the quadrupole current.
+As an example, in Fig.~\ref{fig:pows} we show the logarithmic ratios of the power of the octupole, current quadrupole, and 1PN contribution to the quadrupole with respect to that of the combined 0PN and 1PN quadrupole\footnote{ We use the combined 0PN and 1PN quadrupole as the basis for comparison because it provides the most accurate prediction for the quadrupole within the PN order considered in this paper.
+Current matched-filtering searches typically focus only on quadrupole radiation (with higher-order PN corrections).
+Therefore, the relative differences presented here approximately indicate the effects of multipole corrections (mass octupole and current quadrupole) in comparison to the matched-filtering templates used in the current analysis. }.
+We fix the eccentricity to be $e=2$ and plot the ratios for various values of the parameter $R$ and $\eta$, as a function of the angle of the orbit $\phi$.
+As can be seen, the ratios depend strongly on $R$, which is the ratio of the periapsis distance $r_\mathrm{min}$ to the Schwarzschild radius $r_s$.
+For small values of $R$, the semi-Keplerian approximation breaks down, while for $R>10$ it seems that the octupole and current quadrupole are subdominant to the quadrupole, as expected.
+The ratios also exhibit a dependence on the symmetric mass ratio $\eta$.
+Specifically, the contributions from the octupole and current quadrupole become larger for small $\eta$, corresponding to a large mass asymmetry between the two objects.
+We see also that the octupole and current quadrupole do not contribute when $\eta\simeq 1/4$ ie $m_{1}\simeq m_{2}$.
+Also, comparing the left and middle panels, we find that the contribution of the octupole is roughly one order of magnitude larger than the current quadrupole.
+From the right panel, we see that the next-to-leading order quadrupole contribution is far larger than the octupole and quadrupole current contributions when we fix $e=2$.
+It is worth noting that the edges at $\phi \sim \pm 2$ correspond to the limit where the BHs are infinitely far away and the curves show non-trivial behavior as both the numerator and denominator rapidly approach zero.

 Integrating over the orbit, i.e., over the asymptotic limits of $[-\phi_0,\phi_0]$, where $\phi_0=\arccos(-1/e)$, we can find the total energy emitted at each order as